-For example, in the last 6 months I have walked into Noodles Restaurant 3 times with my kids and each time we discover they are STILL only doing food in dreadful plastic whether you eat in or out so we explain to them that we’re not willing to eat there again until they bring back reusable plates and silverware.
+For example, in the last 3 years I have walked into Noodles Restaurant 7 times with my kids and each time we discover they were STILL only doing food in dreadful plastic whether you eat in or out so we explained to them that we’re not willing to eat there again until they bring back reusable plates and silverware.
 ALSO, even when they do have reusable plates and silverware, the kids meals always come in a plastic tray so we just order our kids an adult meal and take the leftovers home in tupperware.

 So what can you do?

 - Ensure you say ‘no straw please’ to your server BEFORE they go get your drinks.
 If they bring you one anyway, let them know why you asked them not to – spread the word – and make a point of not using it.
 Be obnoxious and take it out and leave it on the table : )

 - If a restaurant offers you a landfill-destined cup for water, ask for an alternative or just use your water bottle.
 At Flower Child for example, they give out single use plastic-coated cups but when I ask for an alternative, they give me a lovely glass mason jar.
 (I also then tell them how sad I think it is that they don’t automatically give these to everyone.)

 - Tell your server that your kids do NOT need plastic sippy cups.
 Bring their own bottles if you’re worried about spills or let them use grown up glasses.

 - Ask for REAL silverware when offered plastic.
 At the French cafe in Boulder they were more than happy to oblige.

 - Email the restaurant and express your disappointment at their environmental impact and suggest alternatives that customers love e.g. metal water cups.